pcardotatgit/XDR_Workflows_and_Stuffs/readme.md

 * [JSON Parsing ( Thru workflow and thru python )](https://github.com/pcardotatgit/SecureX_Workflows_and_Stuffs/tree/master/9-JSON_Parsing_within_SecureX)

-## Use Cases for learning about SecureX Orchestration
+## Use Cases for learning about Orchestration

 In this section you will find some use cases documented step by step.
 The goal is not workflows themselves but the goal is to show how to create them.